Why should you incorporate your business?

 An S-Corporation (or other tax flow-through entity like a Limited Liability Company or LLC) sometimes should be used if the business intends to distribute its earnings right away, thereby avoiding the second level of tax that would otherwise be imposed on a C-Corporation.
 A tax flow-through entity also may have additional benefits when structured to allow the Stockholders to take advantage of the initial tax losses of the business on their individual returns.
 An S-Corporation also may serve as an efficient vehicle to manage the payment and distribution of salaries and dividends and the resulting mix of income and employment taxes.
 If your goal, however, is to build long-term value with your business, then there is an important reason to structure your business as a C-Corporation.
 When a C-Corporation qualifies as a Qualified Small Business Corporation (not available for an S-Corporation), the shares of Qualified Small Business Stock that you hold for at least five years will receive a significant reduction in the amount of capital gains tax to be paid upon the transfer of such shares.

-Now that we have explored why let’s look at how to incorporate a business.
+Now that we have explored why it’s important to incorporate a business, let’s look at how.

 You form a Corporation by preparing and filing the Articles of Incorporation (California) or Certificate of Incorporation (Delaware) with the Secretary of State of the corresponding state.
 There are various other documents that are prepared and/or filed in connection with the Incorporation process, including:

 - Initial Action of the Board of Directors (in lieu of the first meeting);